-Actions taken to address erosion impacts to property and dwellings, businesses, or structures caused by natural processes, such as current, flood, tides, wind or wave action.
+Actions taken to a ddress erosion impacts to property and dwellings, businesses, or structures caused by natural processes, such as current, flood, tides, wind or wave action.

 These actions include structural and nonstructural methods.
 Nonstructural methods, for example, include approaches such as building setbacks, structure relocation, groundwater management, and land use planning.
 Structural methods can be "hard" or "soft."
-"Hard" structural stabilization measures refer to those with solid, hard surfaces, such as concrete bulkheads, while "soft" structural measures rely on less rigid materials, such as bioengineering veg tation measures or beach enhancement.
+"Hard" structural stabilization measures refer to those with solid, hard surfaces, such as concrete bulkheads, while "soft" structural measures rely on less rigid materials, such as bioengineering vegetation measures or beach enhancement.

 "Hybrid" structures are a composite of both soft and hard elements and techniques along the length of the armoring.
-If any portion of a proposed development contains a measure or near related to those listed in Section 22.150.570(B), except hard measures necessary to protect the connection to existing hard stabilization on adjoining. properties, the whole development must be considered a 'hybric'.
-Generally, the harder the construction measure, the greater the impact on shoreline processes including sediment transport, geomorphology, and biological off to hard th There are a range of measures for shoreline stabilization varying from soft to hard that include, but are not limited to:
+If any portion of a proposed development contains a measure or measures related to those listed in Section 22.150.570(B), except hard measures necessary to protect the connection to existing hard stabilization on adjoining properties, and measures of no more than 15 percent of the shoreline length proposed for development, the whole development must be considered a 'hybrid'.
+Geneally, the harder the construction measure, the greater the impact on shoreline processes including sediment transport, geomorphology, and biological functions.
+Beach nourishment used for compensatory mitigation goes not reclassify a project as a hybrid structure.

+There are a range of measures for shoreline stabilization varying from soft to hard that include, but are not limited to: